Attribute (programming): C#

 In the C# programming language, attributes are metadata attached to a field or a block of code like assemblies, members and types, and are equivalent to annotations in Java.
 Attributes are accessible to both the compiler and programmatically through reflection.
+In contrast, properties, in C# terminology, are members of a class which syntactically are used like instance (or class) variables, but are implemented as a pair of getter/setter functions.
+(In the absence of a setter, properties are read-only.)

 Users of the language see many examples where attributes are used to address cross-cutting concerns and other mechanistic or platform uses.
 This creates the false impression that this is their sole intended purpose.

 Their specific use as metadata is left to the developer and can cover a wide range of types of information about any given application, classes and members that is not instance-specific.
 The decision to expose any given attribute as a property is also left to the developer as is the decision to use them as part of a larger application framework.